Create Buttons in Tkinter

 root.mainloop()

-When the volume buttons are clicked, the following will display as output in the terminal.
-This can be very useful for testing if your buttons are working properly or to get feedback from the function calls.
+This trick can be very useful for testing whether your buttons are working properly or for getting feedback from the function calls.

-Other Button Parameters
+Explore Other Button Parameters

-Display An Image On The Button
+Display an Image on a Button

-This tutorial is already a little long, but let's finish by showing how to add an image to a button.
+Let's finish by showing how to add an image to a button.
 Modifying the code for the "ON" button from above, the following code will display an image on the button rather than text.

 python

-photo = on_button_photo.subsample(10,10)
+photo = tk.PhotoImage(file="on-button.gif")

-turn_on = ttk.Button(root, image=photo, command=turnOnTV)
+turn_on = tk.Button(root, image=photo, command=turn_tv_on)

 turn_on.pack()